Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Evaluating the Potential of Naive

 \subsubsection{Methodology}

 We construct a failure dataset, denoted as $S_{fail}$, comprising test cases where Naive \modelname fails to generate a correct prediction (EM=0\%) whereas at least one of the other RAG-based baselines succeeded.
 We conduct a quantitative census of all samples meeting these criteria (362 Python and 281 Java cases).
 We focus on the actual retrieval pipeline of Naive \modelname.
 Following the classification approach in RQ2, we categorize failures into recall failure and re-ranking failure.
-Recall failure occurs when the Naive \modelname\ fails to retrieve the golden context by the ripgrep command set, whereas re-ranking failure occurs when the golden context is successfully retrieved but not assigned a sufficiently high rank.
+Here, the golden context denotes the retrieved code fragments from the baseline that successfully completes the sample, and their ranking is used as the reference.
+Recall failure occurs when the Naive \modelname\ fails to retrieve the golden context by the ripgrep command set, whereas re-ranking failure occurs when the golden context is successfully retrieved but the completion is still incorrect.